-Before I start completely spoiling the entire film discussing the gay elements, let me first look at it from an 80s slasher perspective.
-Female tenants of an upscale apartment building begin turning up dead, so Connors is on the case with the help of his partner, played by pre-Fatal Attraction Anne Archer.
+Before I start completely spoiling the entire film discussing how gay it is, let me first look at it from an 80s slasher perspective.
+Female tenants of an upscale apartment building begin turning up dead, and Connors is on the case with the help of his partner, played by pre-Fatal Attraction Anne Archer.

 While Too Scared To Scream has all the elements of sleazy New York City horror of the early to mid-80s – female nudity, prostitution, porn strips, hot tubs – it generally feels like a cheesy 80s cop show.
 It simply doesn’t look gritty enough.
-There’s no gore – nothing graphic during kill scenes (a raised hand with a knife is the extent of it), and the most blood we see is on victims during body reveals.
+There’s no gore – nothing graphic during kill scenes, and the most blood we see is on victims during body reveals.

 There are loads of those, including one on Halloween!
 The holiday isn’t specifically mentioned, but trick or treaters and costumes are cleverly integrated into a scene right before the best body drop of all.